-The blood must be outside the scan plane during the two inverting pulses for its magnetization to be inverted.

-- The blood must flow into the scan plane between double inversion and signal collection. - Central k-space must be collected when the relaxing blood magnetization passes through zero.
+- The blood must be outside the scan plane during the two inverting pulses for its magnetization to be inverted. - The blood must flow into the scan plane between double inversion and signal collection. - Central k-space must be collected when the relaxing blood magnetization passes through zero.
 The interval between double inversion and the start of data collection is automatically calculated by the scanner's software.

 Double inversion recovery can be combined with an additional inversion pulse to selectively rotate the longitudinal magnetization of fat into the negative z-direction prior to scanning.
-This will additionally suppress the signal from fat, as with a STIR sequence (► Chapter 7.5).
+This will additionally suppress the signal from fat, as with a STIR sequence (Chapter 7.5).

-In the routine clinical setting, only 2D implementations of black blood MR angiography are available.
+In the routine clinical setting, currently only 2D implementations of black blood MR angiography are available.
 The signal from slowly flowing blood as in the trabecular structures near the walls of the cardiac chambers may be difficult to suppress.
 The use of SE sequences makes the method somewhat slower than GRE-based techniques.
 Black blood MRA is an angiographic technique in the true sense of the word in that it primarily visualizes the vessel walls rather than the blood.
-The diagnostic accuracy of black blood angiography is not impaired by turbulent flow and the method has a lower rate of false-negative results in the evaluation of atherosclerotic lesions, especially in patients with early disease before significant narrowing of the vessel lumen has occurred.
+The diagnostic accuracy of black blood angiography is not impaired by turbulent flow and the method may have a lower rate of false-negative results in the evaluation of atherosclerotic lesions, especially in patients with early disease before significant narrowing of the vessel lumen has occurred.
+However, typically only short vessel segments can be efficiently evaluated.